Meet our board members

 Greg Cock has an agricultural science degree with a focus on soil science.
 He has had a long career in the agriculture portfolio of the South Australian Government, working on state-wide and national projects and programs, with roles in sustainable development and community engagement.
 Greg has a thorough understanding of agricultural systems, broader environmental matters and has a strong commitment for engaging regional communities.
 His extensive network and sound understanding of the financial, social and environmental challenges of the region motivated his nomination to the Landscape Board.

-Greg has a desire to utilise his strategic focus and his knowledge of working with government, rural communities, farmers and the environment sector to the Board’s program.
+Greg has a desire to use his strategic focus and his knowledge of working with government, rural communities, farmers and the environment sector to the Board’s program.
 Greg is motivated by advocacy for balancing production and conservation perspectives as per the charter of the Landscapes program.
 Greg is a partner in Paiwalla Pty Ltd, the Trustee of the Wetlands Habitat Trust (Paiwalla) based near Mypolonga.

 He has been an employee of Primary Industries and Regions SA having worked on soil and water management research, extension and policy across the state and particularly in our region.
 He had a lead role in the State’s 2006 to 2011 Drought Response Program and held the position of Executive Officer for the Agricultural Bureau SA for some years.
 He is currently employed by Livestock SA under a contract with the Department for Environment and Water on its Flows for the Future program.